History of Vancouver

 Vancouver Pride Parade

-Some 500,000 people attend this major event in early August, which was granted civic status in 2013.
+Some 500,000 people attend Vancouver Pride. a major event in early August, which was granted civic status in 2013.
 It’s one of the world’s largest and most spectacular and fills a weekend with celebrations.

 A mobile app allows you to listen to synchronised music, which is also broadcast on local radio.